LyubomirT/irp-next-autoupdate-test/README.md

 >[!IMPORTANT]
 > This is not the original IntenseRP Next project.
 Here I'm rebuilding it from scratch with new technologies and approaches.
 Right now it's in a state of messy, inefficient reverse-engineering and prototyping, but eventually it will eat its predecessor and restore "the glory" of IntenseRP Next.

+>[!DANGER]
+> The auto-updater is currently VERY, VERY broken and may corrupt your installation.
+Just don't use it for now, I'll figure it out later.

 # What's known

 - v2 will use Python and FastAPI for the backend.